-• There may be times when RightCare's Medical Director denies services or medicines.
-When this occurs,
+There may be times when RightCare's Medical Director denies or limits services or medicines.
+When this occurs, a member may appeal this decision.
+Call Member Services at 1-855-897-4448 to find out more.

 How will a member find out if services are denied?